aspose-3d/Aspose.3D-API-References/english/java/com.aspose.threed/nurbsdirection/_index.md

 ---
 title: NurbsDirection
 second_title: Aspose.3D for Java API Reference
-description: A 3D com.aspose.threed.NurbsSurface has two direction the com.aspose.threed.NurbsSurfacegetU and com.aspose.threed.NurbsSurfacegetV the com.aspose.threed.NurbsDirection defines data for each direction.
+description: A 3D  has two direction the  and  the  defines data for each direction.
 type: docs
 weight: 100
 url: /java/com.aspose.threed/nurbsdirection/